-- 1.1.1 This Statement of Licensing Policy is written pursuant to the powers conferred by the Town Police Clauses Act 1847 (as amended), and the Local Government (Miscellaneous Provisions) Act 1976 (as amended) which places on Swale Borough Council (the "Licensing Authority") the duty to carry out its licensing functions as to hackney carriage and private hire vehicles and drivers. - 1.1.2 In undertaking its licensing function, the Council will also have regard to other relevant legislation (and any legislation replacing or amending the same or any regulations made thereunder) including: - Transport Act 1985 - Road Vehicles (Constructions and Use) Regulations 1986. - Crime and Disorder Act 1998 - Environmental Protection Act 1990 - Disability Discrimination Act 1995 - Health Act 2006 and Smoke-free Regulations 2006/7 - Legislative and Regulatory Reform Act 2006 - Road Safety Act 2006 Road Traffic Acts - Health & Safety (First Aid) Regulations 1981 - Equalities Act 2010 - 1.2 Background to Policy - 1.2.1 The Department of Transport (Dft) has national responsibility for hackney carriage and private hire legislation in England and Wales. - 1.2.2 In 2006 the Dft produced a Best Practice Guidance to assist local authorities with the regulation of the hackney carriage and private hire trades.
+1.2 Background to Policy

+- 1.2.1 The Department of Transport (DfT) has national responsibility for hackney carriage and private hire legislation in England and Wales. - 1.2.2 In 2006 the DfT produced a Best Practice Guidance to assist local authorities with the regulation of the hackney carriage and private hire trades.
 It was directed at local authorities "to decide for themselves the extent to which they wish to make use of it or adapt it to suit their own purposes".
-There was recognition, within the document, that is for individual licensing authorities to reach their own decisions both on overall policies and on individual licensing matters, in the light of their own views of the relevant considerations. - 1.2.3 In 2010 the Dft's Guidance was updated and this policy revision takes the 2010 version into account. - 1.2.4 In the light of this and in order for Swale Borough Council to maintain a modern, forward thinking licensing function by adopting this licensing policy recognition is given to both the needs of residents for safe, healthy, convenient and effective taxi transport while facilitating a sustainable taxi industry and the importance of this provision to the local economy and vibrancy of the borough.
+There was recognition, within the document, that is for individual licensing authorities to reach their own decisions both on overall policies and on individual licensing matters, in the light of their own views of the relevant considerations. - 1.2.3 In 2010 the DfT's Guidance was updated and this policy revision takes the 2010 version into account. - 1.2.4 In the light of this and in order for Swale Borough Council to maintain a modern, forward thinking licensing function by adopting this licensing policy recognition is given to both the needs of residents for safe, healthy, convenient and effective taxi transport while facilitating a sustainable taxi industry and the importance of this provision to the local economy and vibrancy of the borough.
 The hackney carriage and private hire industry within the Council's area is comprehensive and provides its population with a good service.
-This policy builds on the industry's existing strengths and on the 2012 policy. - 1.2.5 This Hackney Carriage and Private Hire Vehicle Licensing policy is also intended to ensure that both the trade and the public have a document that fully explains the licensing procedures in a clear and transparent manner.
+This policy builds on the industry's existing strengths and on the 2016 policy. - 1.2.5 This Hackney Carriage and Private Hire Vehicle Licensing policy is also intended to ensure that both the trade and the public have a document that fully explains the licensing procedures in a clear and transparent manner.
 The policy sets out what is considered to be best practice in terms of hackney carriage and private hire licensing.
 It does not seek to cover the whole range of possible licensing requirements.
-Instead it seeks to concentrate only on those issues that have caused difficulty in the past or that seem of particular significance.

-- 1.2.6 The Council sees the licensing process as an integral part to its approach to achieving its strategic and corporate objectives which encompasses the visionary goals of: - Keeping Swale safe - Engaging and empowering communities within the Borough - Driving the economic development of the Borough - Ensuring a strong customer focus and delivering quality frontline services - 1.2.7 The Council currently licenses approximately 422 drivers.
-There are approximately 221 hackney carriage vehicles and 67 private hire drivers.
+Instead it seeks to concentrate only on those issues that have caused difficulty in the past or that seem of particular significance. - 1.2.6 The Council sees the licensing process as an integral part to its approach to achieving its strategic and corporate objectives which encompasses the visionary goals of: - Keeping Swale safe - Engaging and empowering communities within the Borough - Driving the economic development of the Borough - Ensuring a strong customer focus and delivering quality frontline services - 1.2.7 The Council currently (2017) licenses approximately 420 drivers.
+There are approximately 220 hackney carriage vehicles and 65 private hire vehicles.